NeLy-EPFL/sequential-inverse-kinematics/README.md

 # 🛠️ Installation

-If you aim to purely use SeqIKPy as a dpendency for your project, you can install the newest version of the package manually by running the following line in the terminal:
+If you aim to purely use SeqIKPy as a dependency for your project, you can install the newest version of the package manually by running the following line in the terminal:
 ```bash
 # Optionally create/activate a virtual environment first.
 Then,
 $ pip install seqikpy